jhspetersson/packrat/README.md

 `minBy(mapper, comparator)` - returns the smallest element in the stream, comparing with given comparator is done after mapping function applied.

+> [!CAUTION]
+> This gatherer will consume the entire stream before producing any output.

 #### maxBy

 `maxBy(mapper)` - returns the greatest element in the stream, comparing is done after mapping function applied.